scikit-learn-contrib/hiclass/docs/source/get_started/full_example.rst

 Hello Hiclass!
 ==============

-It’s now time to stitch the code together.
+It is now time to stitch the code together.
 Here is the full example:

 .. code-block:: python